The splendid, curvy ends of the Arched Hooktip's forewings are made more dramatic by the dark gradient that bleeds into them.

-Caterpillars feed on the leaves of alder and birch trees.
+Caterpillars of the Arched Hooktip Moth feed on the leaves of alder and birch trees.
 They fold up a leaf and use their silk to form a retreat for themselves.
 They have been heard making soft audible clicks or taps when provoked.
-They are green, brown, or even purple at various stages.
+Their bodies are green, brown, or even purple at various stages.
 The 4 or 5 segments near the head have a pair of bumps on them, each with a single black hair extending from it.
 The ventral side (belly) may be a whitish-yellow and the tip of the abdomen tends to curve upward.
 Females can produce up to two broods each year.

-The Arched Hooktip is a nocturnal moth though adults are attracted to lights at night.
-Look for them in forests in elevated areas and ones near coastal areas, especially in the Pacific Northwest and Northeast.
+The Arched Hooktip is a nocturnal moth and adults are attracted to lights at night.
+Look for them in hardwood forests, especially in elevated areas, and, in the Pacific Northwest and Northeast, near coastal areas.

 Scientific Name: Drepana arcuata

 Size (Adult; Length): 27mm to 40mm (1.05in to 1.56in)